Sonny Vaccaro: Biography

+Vaccaro became even more well-known in the basketball community when, among all the athletes in the 1984 draft, he chose Michael Jordan.
+He convinced Nike, whose annual revenue had since risen to $834 million, to sign the player, who until then had been focused on Adidas, and subsequently created the Air Jordan brand.
+Also in 1984, with Nike's sponsorship, Vaccaro founded ABCD Camp, a summer basketball camp for high school students.
+Some of the sport's future stars, including Kobe Bryant, Dwight Howard, and LeBron James, attended the camp.
+The camp ran annually until 2007, proving to be a veritable showcase for future professional players.

+In 1991, Vaccaro left Nike and, after a year and a half away from the sneaker world, began working for Adidas, eventually managing to sign Kobe Bryant with the German brand during an ABCD Camp.
+The relationship with the company ended in 2003, when Adidas and LeBron James failed to reach an agreement.
+According to Vaccaro, the company offered the player less than he had proposed to James, who ultimately chose Nike.
+In 2007, after four years with Reebok, Vaccaro left the world of sports marketing, dedicating himself instead to organizing lectures, visits, and interviews to express his belief that the NCAA imposes amateur status on college student-athletes.
+Vaccaro now lives in Santa Monica, California.

 Career

 Vaccaro is best known for his tenure with Nike, Inc., where he signed Michael Jordan to his first sneaker deal.
 Vaccaro left Nike for Adidas, then Reebok.
 He founded the ABCD Camp, an elite showcase of high school basketball standouts, which ran from 1984 to 2007.
 It featured future stars Kobe Bryant, Dwight Howard, and LeBron James.
 Vaccaro cofounded the first national high school All-Star game, The Dapper Dan Roundball Classic, with concert promoter and boyhood friend Pat DiCesare in Pittsburgh in 1965.
 The game endured for 43 years and its alumni includes such greats as Calvin Murphy, Shaquille O'Neal, Kobe Bryant, Chris Webber, Alonzo Mourning, Kevin Garnett, Vince Carter, Tracy McGrady, Patrick Ewing, Rasheed Wallace and Stephon Marbury.

 Vaccaro and basketball coach George Raveling had been close friends, to the point that Raveling was the best man at Sonny's second wedding.
 Raveling had a falling out with Sonny over the business of summer high school basketball camps that Sonny ran.
 Raveling became Sonny's competitor in the same position at Nike.

 Vaccaro was a key figure in the O'Bannon v.
-NCAA lawsuit, which allowed players to be compensated.
+NCAA lawsuit, which allowed players to be compensated for appearances in video games.
 Vaccaro helped to recruit Ed O'Bannon for the case.

 Legacy

-An ESPN 30 for 30 documentary about Vaccaro entitled "Sole Man" aired on April 16, 2015.
+An ESPN 30 for 30 documentary about Vaccaro titled "Sole Man" aired on April 16, 2015.
 The show was themed around the "corrosive effect of pumping so much marketing money into the college game."